We recommend the following procedure if you want to publish an article in a (Open Access)Journal or hand a paper/ presentation to a conference :

 * If you don't publish your paper in Gold OpenAccess

-After sending your paper for checking -e.g. relevance to patent ... - to papers@h... submit your publication to the journal of your choice.
-Please indicate in case of an institutional membership (see HZI and OpenAccess) the HZI as a member institution.
+After the internal check (see Intranet-page "Ihre Publizier-Vorgehensweise/your publishing approach") submit your publication to the journal of your choice.
+Please indicate in case of an institutional membership with one of the OA-publishers mentioned at page OpenAccess, HZI and OpenAccess the HZI (also when you as the submitting author are working at an affiliated institute e.g. HIRI, HIPS etc.) as a member institution.

 When your article is published, please ensure the long-term archiving of your research results and findings and thus enable the re-use of it via HZI Open Repository.
 The HZI Open Repository and the HZI publication database are run as full service units for scientists of HZI, (HIPS) and Twincore and the Studienzentrum Hannover: the HZI Library takes custody of adding and enriching - you as a scientist need only to send the submitted manuscript (see Policy).